-- Minor amendments to the Board's membership to ensure that the TOR reflects changes in personnel - Some suggestions on the future operation of Board for member's consideration
+- Minor amendments to the Board's membership to ensure that the TOR reflects changes in personnel - Continuing to adopt the new operational approach set out in this paper, reflecting the findings of the independent review of Board in 2022.

 1. Recommendation(s)